miyagis-forests/farmacy-food-kata/architecture/hexagonal-reference-architecture.md

 is not technology specific and resides in the Application and Domain layers in the center.

-*Outbound adapters* are used by the application to interact with other external elements: reading or writing to/from databases), calling http services, publishing events to a message broker topic.
+*Outbound adapters* are used by the application to interact with other external elements: reading or writing to/from databases, calling http services, publishing events to a message broker topic.

 The hexagons are layers and hence the hexagonal architecture is a layered architecture.
 In our hexagonal architecture, the constraint is that *modules in an outer layer can use modules in any inner layer*.
 There's one exception: modules in the